 3. 1997 Korean Air Flight 801, Guam

-The Korean flight with 254 occupants crashed into a hill after a missed approach near Guam killing 228 of the 254 occupants on board.
+The Korean Air flight crashed into a hill after a missed approach near Guam killing 228 of the 254 occupants on board.

 Causes: “The captain’s failure to adequately brief and execute the non-precision approach and the first officer’s and flight engineer’s failure to effectively monitor and cross-check the captain’s execution of the approach.
 Contributing to these failures were the captain’s fatigue and Korean Air’s inadequate flight crew training.”
 (NTSB, 1997)

 4. 1999, American Airlines Flight 1420, Little Rock, USA